 Summer is the perfect season for barbecues - and you don’t need meat to make yours a success.

 Sun’s out, burger buns out.
 May’s always been one of our favourite months because you get two Bank Holidays, meaning two excuses to enjoy a Bank Holiday barbecue.
 But if your outdoor space is limited, don’t worry.
 You don’t need a barbecue (or even warm weather) to enjoy some chargrilled flavours - and you don’t need to eat meat either.
 Many barbecue recipes can be adapted to be cooked indoors, so long as you have a grill pan.
 And grilling vegetables helps to enhance their flavour, making them smoky sweet and even more delicious.
 If you’re itching to fire up the grill, and are looking for some vegetarian inspiration, you’ve come to the right place.
-We’ve found five delicious looking meat-free barbecue recipes which help you relight your fire and tickle your tastebuds.
-Getting your five-a-day never tasted so good!
+We’ve found four delicious looking meat-free barbecue recipes which help you relight your fire and tickle your tastebuds!

 Raise the Steaks

 Who said that steaks always have to be made from beef?
 Abel and Cole’s recipe for Chunky Cauliflower Steaks are perfect for any vegan barbecue.
 The best part is the chimichurri they’re topped with - a spicy green sauce made using fresh mint, parsley, oregano and red wine vinegar.
 If the weather’s not playing ball, simply cook them in the oven.